 These companies have been around for decades, and because of their consistent performance history, they’re considered blue chip stocks today.
 You may want to consider them when you’re thinking about portfolio diversification.

-Advantages and Disadvantages of Investing in Blue Chip Stocks
+Pros and Cons of Investing in Blue Chip Stocks

-Like any investment strategy, blue chip stocks have their potential benefits and drawbacks.
+Like any investment, blue chip stocks have their potential benefits and drawbacks.
 Before investing in blue chip stocks, you may want to weigh the positives and negatives of these types of stocks on your overall investment strategy.

-• They’re big.
-Many of these companies are global in reach, and have the potential to grow faster, secure bigger loans, and continue to compete in the market.
-Thus, blue chip stocks may be more stable than smaller companies in their sectors — but with the resources to innovate and maintain their status.
+• They’re here for the long term.
+Many of these companies are global in reach, with immense resources and real staying power.
+Thus, blue chip stocks may be more stable than smaller companies in their sectors — but with the ability to innovate and maintain their status.

 • They can be lower risk.
-Blue chip stocks are often considered low risk because of their size and market history in the market.
-Many of them also pay dividends, which benefits investors.
+Blue chip stocks are often considered lower risk stocks because of their size and market history in the market.
+As noted above, many of them also pay dividends, which benefits investors.

 • They’re highly liquid.
 Because these companies trade frequently, but are typically not volatile, investors can generally be confident in these stocks’ value when selling.